 Sexual violence and sexual harassment between children

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 It can occur online and offline (both physically and verbally).
 It is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
 Children who are victims of sexual violence and sexual harassment will find the experience stressful and distressing.
 This will affect their educational attainment.
-We will handle reports of sexual violence and harassment between children, both on and outside school premises, in line with ‘Part 5: Child on child sexual violence and sexual harassment’ of DfE guidance “Keeping children safe in education” and train our staff members accordingly (including teachers delivering relationships, sex and health education).
+We will handle reports of sexual violence and harassment between children, both on and outside school premises, in accordance with ‘Part 5: Child on child sexual violence and sexual harassment’ of DfE guidance “Keeping children safe in education” and train our staff members accordingly (including teachers delivering relationships, sex and health education).
 Staff will share any concerns about or knowledge of such incidents immediately with the DSL with a view to ensuring that support systems are in place for victims (and alleged perpetrators).
 We take these incidents seriously and ensure that victims are protected, offered appropriate support and every effort is made to ensure their education is not disrupted.
 Where necessary, we will work with relevant external agencies to address the issue, which may include a referral to MASH and reporting to the Police. .

 On one hand, we need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator with an education, safeguarding support as appropriate and implement any disciplinary sanctions.
 Harmful sexual behaviours in young children may be (and often are) a symptom of either their own abuse or exposure to abusive practices and or materials.
 We will take advice, as appropriate, from children’s social care, specialist sexual violence services and the police.
 If the alleged perpetrator moves to another educational institution (for any reason), we will make the new educational institution aware of any ongoing support needs and where appropriate, potential risks to other children and staff.
 The designated safeguarding lead will take responsibility to ensure this happens as well as transferring the child protection file.